 Kindness, hospitality and gastronomy are also typical of this town which welcomes thousands of tourists every year, who can choose among a huge variety of hotels, B&B, trendy restaurants, bars and discos.

 A visit to the old “salt-men” village allows you to discover the charm of a little town totally rebuilt at the end of the XVII century.
 The ancient Salt Storehouses, which host exhibitions, events and MUSA, the Salt Museum, along with S. Michael’s Tower and the Cathedral represent the most particular monuments in Cervia.

 Piazza Garibaldi, the “heart” of Cervia, hosts important events, concerts and typical markets.
-Particularly interesting are the Municipal Theatre, the Church of the Suffrage, with its Venetian organ built by Callido and the wooden Rhenish Gothic crucifix datable to the middle of 14th century, S. Antonio’s church and the small square “piazzetta Pisacane” with the historical Old Fishery.
+Particularly interesting are the Municipal Theatre, the Town Hall, and the Cathedral of Santa Maria Assunta, with historical artefacts and works of art inside, such as the painting of the 'Madonna della Neve' from the old town, or the wooden Rhenish Gothic crucifix datable to the middle of 14th century, S. Antonio’s church and the small square Piazzetta Pisacane with the historical Old Fishery, now a restaurant.